Healthcare Experience Horror Story

 Healthcare Experience Design Horrors

-Recently, my experience with my daughter’s healthcare provider was the result of poor design; non existent or bad system interactions; and lack of processes to manage end-to-end patient experience.
+Recently, my experience with my daughter’s healthcare provider was the result of poor customer experience design; non existent or bad system interactions; and lack of processes to manage end-to-end patient experience.
 My experience was horrifying because I, an entrepreneur and new mom, was sent to collections as a result of a mistake.

 The Invisible Patient Journey